|European Cup Finalist 1966|

 RB/LB: Fahrudin Jusufi (Yugoslavia)

-Goals played for Partizan in Yugoslavia before he was allowed to play overseas at the age of 28.
-He became a star with Southampton and became the first foreigner to appear in a Final played in Wembley Stadium in 1979.
+Ivan Golac played for Partizan in Yugoslavia before he was allowed to play overseas at the age of 28.
+He became a star with Southampton and became the first foreigner to appear in a Final played in Wembley Stadium in 1979 when Southhampton reached the League Cup Final.
 He also played for AFC Bournemouth, Manchester City and Portsmouth.
 Capped once.

 CB: Branko Rašović (Yugoslavia)

 Rašović played five years in Partizan, from 1964 until 1969.
 The peak of his career was the 1966 European Cup Final in Brussels, when Partizan played in the final agains Real Madrid.
-In 1969, he moved to Borussia Dortmund.
-Capped 10 times.
+In 1969, he moved to Borussia Dortmund, where he played from 1969 to 1974.
+Capped 10 times, helping the team to qualify for the 1968 European Championship.

 CB: Velibor Vasovic (Yugoslavia)

-He was a legend at FK Partizan.
+Velibor Vasovic was a legend at FK Partizan.
 He lost the European Cup to Real Madrid in 1966.
 A year later, he later joined Ajax and established himself as one of the best defenders in Europe.
 In 1971, he captained Ajax as they won their first European Cup, playing alongside Johan Cruyff.
-He is considered one of the greatest Ajax defenders.
+He is considered one of the greatest Ajax defenders in history.
 He played 32 times for Yugoslavia.

 He started his youth career in FK Partizan.
 He spent most of his career with Partizan.
 As a player or coach, he was part of Partizan for almost half a century.
 At 28, in 1975, Paunović joined FC Utrecht in the Netherlands.
-He played for OFK Kikinda, Oakland Stompers of the North American Soccer League and FK Sinđelić; whilst in North America, he played under the name Paki Paunovich.
-Paunović played a total of 39 matches for Yugoslavia, and participating at the final stages in the Euro 1968.
+He played for OFK Kikinda, Oakland Stompers of the NASL and FK Sinđelić; whilst in North America, he played under the name Paki Paunovich.
+He played 39 matches for Yugoslavia, and went to the Euro 1968.

 CB: Bruno Belin (Yugoslavia)